RJTLM/producer-consumer-problem-c-OS-assignment/docs/Report.md

 ### 1. Detailed discussion on how synchronization is achieved when accessing shared resources / variables and which threads access the shared resources

 In the Sudoku Solution Validator (SSV) program, synchronization is critical to ensure that the shared resources are accessed and modified correctly by multiple threads.
-The key shared resources in this program are the `Row`, `Col`, `Sub`, and `Counter` arrays, which store validation results for rows, columns, and sub-grids, as well as the total count of valid rows, columns, and sub-grids.
+The key shared resources in this program are the `Row`, `Col`, `Sub`, and `Counter` arrays, which store the validation results for rows, columns, and subgrids, as well as the total count of valid rows, columns, and subgrids.

 #### Threads and Shared Resources:

 - **Parent Thread**:
-    - Initializes the shared resources (`Row`, `Col`, `Sub`, and `Counter`).
+    - Initialises the shared resources (`Row`, `Col`, `Sub`, and `Counter`).
     - Creates child threads and assigns them specific regions to validate.
     - Waits for child threads to complete their tasks and then displays the final results.

 - **Child Threads**:
-    - Each child thread validates its assigned rows, columns, and sub-grids.
+    - Each child thread validates its assigned rows, columns, and subgrids.
     - Updates the shared resources based on the validation results.

-#### Synchronization Mechanisms:
+#### Synchronisation Mechanisms:

 1. **Mutex Locks**:
     - **pthread_mutex_t shared_memory_mutex**: This mutex is used to control access to the `Row`, `Col`, `Sub`, and `Counter` arrays.
-Whenever a child thread needs to update these arrays, it must acquire the `shared_memory_mutex` lock to ensure that no other thread is modifying the shared resources simultaneously.
+    - Whenever a child thread needs to update these arrays, it needs to acquire `shared_memory_mutex` lock to ensure that no other thread is modifying the shared resources simultaneously.

    ```c
    pthread_mutex_lock(&shared_memory_mutex);